Einsums/Einsums/docs/source/user/absolute_beginners.rst

 To create an Einsums Tensor, you can use the function :cpp:func:`einsums::create_tensor`.

-All you need to do to create a simple tensor is pass a name for the tensor and the dimensionality of each index.::
+All you need to do to create a basic tensor is pass a name for the tensor and the dimensionality of each index.::

     #include <einsums.hpp>

     int main(int, char**) {
-        auto A = einsums::create_tensor("A", 2, 2);
+        auto A = einsums::create_tensor("A", 2, 2);  // --> einsums::Tensor<2, double>

         return 0;
     }